 How will I look after treatment?

 As the redness subsides, the tiny grid marks (known as microcrusts) of the fractional treatment are see.
-They are typically a brown colour.
+They are typically a brown colour, and may peel or flake.
 These are present for 3 to 5 days.

 What is the aftercare?